 Despite the dire headlines, probably the strongest finding to come out of the study is that autism researchers might do well to expand their areas of investigation.
 Until now, research has focused mostly on biology -- the brain and DNA structures and how they may be affected by such processes as genetic mutation, abnormal childhood development and the introduction of foreign chemicals into the body.
 What this new study suggests is that other, non-chemical environmental factors could provide at least partial clues to the autism puzzle that so far have been very well hidden.

-For more information on TV and autism, ASD and related topics, check out the links on the next page.
+For more information on TV and autism, ASD and related topics, check out the links below.